Tiramisu Cake with Italian Sponge Cake

 - Full batch – four layer 8 inch cake; about 10-11 oz each and bake for about 18-20 minutes.
 This is what I did but it makes a really tall (not super sturdy) cake.

-- Full batch – three layer 9 inch cake; about 14 oz each and bake for about 18-20 minutes (do about โ cup coffee soak for layer instead of ยฝ cup).
-This is the size I recommend if making the full recipe.
+- Full batch – three layer 9 inch cake; about 14 oz each and bake for about 18-20 minutes (do about ⅔ cup coffee soak for layer instead of ½ cup).

-- Full batch – I havenโt tested this but you could do two layer 10 inch cake; about 21 oz each and bake for about 25-30 minutes.
+- Full batch – two layer 10 inch cake; about 21 oz each and bake for about 25ish minutes.

-- Full batch – I havenโt tested this but I would assume you could bake it in two 9×13 inch pans (can do one at a time); about 21 oz each and bake for 25-30 minutes.
+- Full batch – two 9×13 inch pans (can do one at a time); about 21 oz each and bake for 25ish minutes.

 However, since the sponge cake is soaked in liquid, it will settle over the next few hours so I recommend refrigerating it for at least 4-6 hours, preferably overnight, before frosting the outside of the cake.
 The cake will be a little shorter the next day and you don’t want that to ruin your decor.